Creator / Greg Egan

 His other works include:

 - Distress - Political intrigue surrounding the development of a Theory of Everything.

-- Incandescence - Pre-industrial aliens discover General Relativity because their world circles the black hole at the centre of the galaxy.
+- Incandescence - Pre-industrial aliens discover General Relativity because their world is located in a steep gravity well.

 - Teranesia - Through quantum computing, life becomes capable of mutating into the optimum form for its environment.